All Episodes

 He will return tomorrow.

-Do not fear the season of guest hosts is drawing to a close.
+Do not fear, the season of guest hosts is drawing to a close.

-The man himself is back for authentic, full strength all American excellence in broadcasting, starting tomorrow and through the end of the week.
+The man himself is back for authentic, full-strength, all-American excellence in broadcasting starting tomorrow and through the end of the week.

-Rush is back and there have been dramatic events over the weekend in his home state of Florida, and he will be addressing those as only he can.
+Rush is back, and there have been dramatic events over the weekend in his home state of Florida, and he will be addressing those as only he can.

-Speaking of Florida, Marco Rubio is now thinking of uh maybe running for the Senate again after what happened in Orlando.
+Speaking of Florida, Marco Rubio is now thinking of maybe running for the Senate again after what happened in Orlando.

 My family and I will be praying about all this, and we'll see what I need to do next with my life with regards to how I can best serve, he said.

-Uh so Marco Rubio may be staying in the Senate.
+So Marco Rubio may be staying in the Senate.

-Um people have their differences with Marco Rubio.
+People have their differences with Marco Rubio.

 I completely disagreed with him on this amnesty business.

-And I thought Marco Rubio made um actually a very um a very perceptive point when he said all this subs that there's this obsession with, you know, whether this guy is a card carrying member of ISIS, whether he had ISIS contacts,
+And I thought Marco Rubio made actually a very perceptive point when he said all this there's this obsession with whether this guy is a card-carrying member of ISIS, whether he had ISIS contacts, whether he met with his local ISIS.

-whether he met with his local ISIS.
-'Cause we've all we've all seen these CIA thrillers, these Cold War thrillers where some guy goes to a dead drop in a park in Washington, DC and he looks under the rock and his instructions from his control at the Soviet embassy are there and he memorizes them and then swallows the bit of paper and then goes on.
+Because we've all seen these CIA thrillers, these Cold War thrillers, where some guy goes to a dead drop in a park in Washington, D.C., and he looks under the rock and his instructions from his control at the Soviet embassy are there, and he memorizes them and then swallows the bit of paper and then goes on.

 And it doesn't work like that.